Beyond the Procedure: How Bodywork Maximizes the Benefits of Tongue Tie Release

 • This allows easier access to the mouth for aftercare (especially important for the tiny tots!)

-Can bodywork take the place of a release?
+Can Bodywork Take the Place of a Release?

 1. Is bodywork painful?

-2. How many bodywork sessions are typically required?
+2. How many sessions are typically required?

 3. When should I see a bodyworker before and after a tongue tie release?

-3. Who do I need to see for a tongue-tie release?
+4. Who do I need to see for a tongue-tie release?

-Adult tongue tie release care team: Tongue tie release provider, bodyworker and orofacial myofunctional therapist
+Adult tongue tie release care team: Tongue tie release provider, bodyworker, and orofacial myofunctional therapist

-Infant tongue tie release care team: Tongue tie release provider, bodyworker and IBCLC with additional training in oral ties
+Infant tongue tie release care team: Tongue tie release provider, bodyworker, and IBCLC with additional training in oral ties

-The importance of considering bodywork as part of the tongue tie release process.
+The Importance of considering Bodywork as part of the Tongue Tie Release Process

 Hey there!

-My name is Dr. Dani and I’m an in-home Chiropractor to busy individuals and families within the Denver Metro area.
-I love working with the pregnancy, postpartum and pediatric populations and strive for quality care through extended appointment times, follow-up recommendations and education so that you feel both empowered and cared for!
+My name is Dr. Dani and I’m an in-home chiropractor for busy women and infants within the Denver Metro area.
+I work with women of all ages and stages, but truly shine with the pregnancy, postpartum, and pediatric populations.
+I strive for quality care through extended appointment times, diverse treatment modalities, personalized home-care recommendations, and education so families can feel both empowered and cared for!

 Questions?
 Comments?
 CONTACT ME